jnovack/docker-my-cert-authority/README.md

 # my-cert-authority

-Quick and easy Certificate Authority (CA) with a Certificate Revocation List (CRL) to automate generating client Certificates (CRTs).
+Quick and easy Certificate Authority (CA) with a Certificate Revocation List (CRL) to automate generating Certificates (CRTs) for servers, clients, and users.

 ## Quick Start